Important Information for Coaches

 No orthopedic cast are permitted.

-Prosthetics may be permitted with prior approval by the BCYSA board and as long as they do not present a hazard to any players.
+Prosthetics may be permitted with prior approval by the BCYSA board and as long as they do not present a hazard to any players

-NEW!
-A kick-off may now be played in any direction.
+Kickoffs may go in any direction.

+Heading the ball deliberately for players in U12 and younger division, during practices and games, is strictly banned according to the new rule imposed by SAY.
+An indirect free kick will be awarded to the opposing team.
+However, a player may not be cautioned (yellow carded) or sent off (red carded) for any heading infractions.
 At BCYSA, due to the combined U12/U14 age division, this rule is implemented for all age groups up to and including U14, at least for this season.
 U19 is the only division excluded.

 Offside is one of the hardest rules to understand and to properly call, especially if you are sitting somewhere on the sideline.
 Unless you are exactly lined up with the second to the last defender it is impossible to properly judge offside.
 We are training our referees to do just that.
 But it may not always be possible for a referee to keep up with the speed of the game.
 Regardless, chances are the referee has a better perspective than you do.
 In addition, just being in an offside position does not necessarily require an offside call.
+There is no offsides called in u4, u6, or u8 divisions!

 Handling of the ball (handball) is another tricky offense to be called properly.
 First, the referee has to see it!
 If he or she does not see the ball being handled (maybe because of the perspective or someone blocking the view), handling shall not be called.
 Handling has to be deliberate.
 If a ball accidentally strikes a player's arm, it is not necessarily a handling offense.
 On top of that it is at the referee's discretion to decide if the handling incident affects the game.
+Bottom line, not every touch of the ball to a hand or arm must be called by a referee.

-Just like with handling, not every foul or misconduct must result in stoppage of the game.
+ot every foul or misconduct must result in stoppage of the game.
 It is the referee's judgment to call or not call a certain incident a foul.
 In some instances, the referee may allow play to go on, applying Advantage.
 For example, if your player gets tripped but the ball stays in your team's possession, play may go on.

 With a few exceptions, BCYSA uses the rules provided by our parent organization SAY.
 Please check out the referee section at saysoccer.org.